Aitako-san/randomPalette/README.md

 git clone https://github.com/userName/repoName.git

 Open the project directory and launch the index.html file in your web browser to start using the Color Palette Generator.
-In VS Code you can right-click the index.html file and choose “Open with Live Server” from the context menu but install the Live Server extension.
+In VS Code you can right-click the index.html file and choose “Open with Live Server” from the context menu (install Live Server extension).